iaifi/iaifi.github.io/junior-researchers.md

 ## Apply to be a Friend of IAIFI

 * [Complete the Friend of IAIFI Application](https://app.smartsheet.com/b/form/3cff913c564141249c4292ad8c435774)
-* Must be affiliated with one of the IAIFI institutions (MIT, Harvard, Northeastern, Tufts) or another Boston-area university
+* Must be affiliated with one of the IAIFI institutions (MIT, Harvard, Northeastern, Tufts) or another Boston-area university, or spends significant time in the Boston area.
 * Welcome to join IAIFI internal events, including lightning talks, journal clubs, socials, etc.

 ## Explore Job Opportunities at IAIFI Universities